-[Regulation 6 amended in Gazette 22 March 1991 p.1212; 4 March 1994 p.852.]
+[Regulation 6 amended in Gazette 22 March 1991 p.1212; 4 March 1994 p.852; 25 Feb 2009 p.
+473-4.]

-7. Relevant papers to be transmitted to court
+7A.
+Notice under s.
+13A(3) of the Act to be sent to court before which accused to appear

+If under section 7A of the Act a judicial officer dispenses with the requirement for bail for an appearance by an accused, the judicial officer must ensure that a copy of the notice given to the accused under section 13A(3) of the Act is sent as soon as is practicable to the court before which the accused is required to appear.

+[Regulation 7A inserted in Gazette 25 Feb 2009 p.
+474.]

+7. Relevant papers prescribed for s.
+27 of the Act

-(1) For the purposes of section 27 of the Act, where the following papers are not completed at the court before which the defendant is required to appear they shall be sent, duly completed, to that court by the officer or person specified in relation thereto —
+(1) For the purposes of the definition of the relevant papers in section 27(2) of the Act —

-(a) in the case of an authorised officer or judicial officer who considered the defendant’s case for bail —
+(a) the following papers are to be sent by an authorised officer or a judicial officer who considers the accused’s case for bail —

-(i) Form 2; and
+(i) the form referred to in section 8(1)(b) of the Act;

-(ii) where section 26(1) applies, Form 5;
+(ii) if section 26(1) of the Act applies — the bail record form;

-(b) in the case of the person before whom any bail undertaking has been entered into —
+(b) the following papers are to be sent by a person before whom a bail undertaking has been entered into —

-(i) the bail undertaking entered into; and
+(i) the bail undertaking entered into;

-(ii) any passbook or document deposited and any document completed by the defendant pursuant to a condition imposed under clause 1(2)(d) or (e) of Part D of the Schedule to the Act;
+(ii) any passbook or document deposited and any document completed by the accused pursuant to a condition imposed under Schedule 1 Part D clause 1(2)(d) or (e) of the Act;

-(c) in the case of the person before whom any surety undertaking has been entered into —
+(c) the following papers are to be sent by a person before whom a surety undertaking is entered into —

-(i) Form 8, in relation to the surety; and
+(i) Form 8 in relation to the surety;

-(ii) any passbook or document deposited and any document completed by the surety pursuant to a condition imposed under clause 1(2)(d) or (e) of Part D of the Schedule to the Act;
+(ii) any passbook or document deposited and any document completed by the accused pursuant to a condition imposed under Schedule 1 Part D clause 1(2)(d) or (e) of the Act.

-and

-(d) in the case of an authorised police officer who dispenses with bail under section 18 of the Act —

-(i) a copy of Form 3; and

-(ii) the acknowledgement given by the defendant under subsection (2)(c) of that section.
+(2) Subregulation (1) does not apply —

+(a) if the papers concerned are completed or deposited at the court before which the accused is required to appear; or

-(2) A duty imposed by subregulation (1) does not apply where, upon a committal to the Supreme Court or District Court or a change of venue of any proceedings, the papers are in the custody of the court from which the committal is made or the venue is changed.
+(b) in circumstances involving a committal to the Supreme Court or District Court or a change of venue of any proceedings, if the papers concerned are in the custody of the court from which the committal is made or the venue is changed.

+[Regulation 7 inserted in Gazette 25 Feb 2009 p.
+475-6.]

-8. Notification to prosecutor of application for approval as surety
+8. Notice of application for approval as a surety

-(1) For the purposes of section 36(1) of the Act, whenever an officer referred to in that subsection (in this regulation referred to as “the approving officer”) is called upon to decide whether an applicant should be approved as a surety he shall notify, or cause to be notified, or satisfy himself that there has been notification to, the prosecutor of the name, address, and occupation of the applicant, for the purpose of allowing the prosecutor a reasonable opportunity to make representations as to the suitability of the applicant to be a surety.

-(2) The prosecutor shall respond to a notification under subregulation (1) as soon as possible, but in no case shall the period allowed to the prosecutor to make representations exceed 24 hours from the time of notification.
+(1) This regulation applies if an order is made under section 36(2)(a) of the Act requiring notice of an application for approval as a surety to be given to the prosecutor, except to the extent that the order provides differently.

+(2) The surety approval officer must give, or cause to be given, to the prosecutor notice of the application including the name, date of birth, address and occupation of the applicant.

+(3) If the prosecutor wishes to make representations to the surety approval officer as to the suitability of the applicant, the prosecutor must make those representations as soon as possible and, in any event, within 24 hours after receiving notice of the application.

+(4) Notice of the application may be given, and any representations under subregulation (3) may be made, orally or in writing.

-(3) It is sufficient compliance with subregulation (1) if the notification —
+(5) If the prosecutor is a police officer it is sufficient compliance with subregulation (2) for notice of the application to be given to —